mridul037/mridul037/README.md

 **Quote of the hour:**

-The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.

-~ Robert C. Martin
+~ Fred Brooks
 <pre>

 </pre>